Tangyuan: History

 Tangyuan is traditionally eaten during the Lantern Festival, which falls on the 15th day of the first month of a lunar new year, which is the first full moon.
-The festival falls each year on a day in February in the Gregorian calendar.
 People eat tangyuan for good luck and hopes of filling their lives with fortune and joy.

-Yuanxiao Myth
+Yuanxiao myth

 According to legend, there was a maid in the palace during the reign of Emperor Wu of the Han Dynasty named "Yuanxiao".

 She was secluded in the palace for years, missing her parents and crying all day long.
 Minister Dongfang Shuo was determined to help her, so he lied to Emperor Wu of Han that the God of Fire was ordered by the Jade Emperor to burn Chang'an on the fifteenth day of the first lunar month.
-The only way to escape the disaster was to let "Yuanxiao Girl" make a lot of glutinous rice balls, which the God of Fire loved to eat, on the fifteenth day of the first lunar month, and all the subjects would light lanterns and offer sacrifices to her.
+The only way to escape the disaster was to let the "Yuanxiao girl" make a lot of glutinous rice balls, which the God of Fire loved to eat, on the fifteenth day of the first lunar month, and all the subjects would light lanterns and offer sacrifices to her.
 Emperor Wu of Han approved the request, and the "Yuanxiao girl" finally saw her family.
 From then on, the Lantern Festival was formed.